Zach Azzanni: Chicago Bears

 The Chicago Bears hired Azzanni as their wide receivers coach for the 2017 season.

 Denver Broncos

 The Denver Broncos hired Azzanni as their wide receivers coach on January 22, 2018.

 New York Jets

 The New York Jets hired Azzanni as their wide receivers coach on February 20, 2023.

 Pittsburgh Steelers

 The Pittsburgh Steelers hired Azzanni as their wide receivers coach on February 8, 2024.

+Las Vegas Raiders

+On February 18, 2026, the Las Vegas Raiders hired Azzanni as their wide receivers coach under new head coach Klint Kubiak.

 Coaching success

 Azzanni has experienced three Bowl seasons at Central Michigan, a BCS All State Sugar Bowl win, another Outback Bowl win at Florida, 2 Bowl wins while Wide Receiver's Coach at Bowling Green, including one over Big Ten Opponent Northwestern and a TaxSlayer Gator Bowl and Outback Bowl win at Tennessee against the Iowa Hawkeyes.
 Players he has coached include Antonio Brown (CMU), Charles Sharon (Bowling Green), and Western Kentucky running back Bobby Rainey.